Excitement is in the air! It is time for countdown to Christmas with these fun advent calendar ideas for kids.

 And you know what, since it is so neutral you can use it any time of the year if you feel like having 24 treats 😉

 Your teenage girl would love to have this Xmas calendar in her room!
-It is cool and not babyish and goes with trendy colors.
+It is cool, rustic, not babyish and goes with trendy colors.

 And why not get one for your best friend as well.